uw-visual-odometry/Charuco_Stereo_Calibrator/README.md

 ## License

-This project is open-source and free to use with proper attribution to the authors.
+This project is licensed under the MIT License.